Skip to main content

 3. To track the outcomes of UNC-CH ISTEM students to determine the success of the program and to improve and expand this training opportunity.

 The ISTEM program was designed by physicians and researchers who dedicate their time to providing both excellent patient care and researching methods to improve patient care.
-Under the guidance of renowned well-published physicians who bring expertise to many areas of research, including emergent conditions, cardiovascular and pulmonary health, blood and bleeding disorders, health services, and medical epidemiology, and who hold numerous research grants, we except to train and incorporate several medical students each summer into the program.
+Under the guidance of renowned well-published physicians who bring expertise to many areas of research, including emergent conditions, cardiovascular and pulmonary health, blood and bleeding disorders, health services, and medical epidemiology, and who hold numerous research grants, we expect to train and incorporate several medical students each summer into the program.
 These students will experience research design, execution, data collection, and analysis, thereby training them as the next generation of physician researchers.

 The training program will generally extend over 8-12 weeks during Summer and consist of six trainees each year.
 Trainees outcomes are expected to consist of increased understanding and practice in research design and implementation, increased experience with mentor-mentee relationships, peer-reviewed publications and presentations, and increased trainee self-awareness related to his/her future research goals and interests.
 ISTEM staff work with the Carolina Medical Student Research Program (CMSRP) to fill the majority of research slots each Summer.
 However, some research slots may be available throughout the year.